-Those attending UT Southern will receive Emergency Notifications, via their campus e-mail and text messaging system.
-Students attending UT Southern are automatically enrolled in the emergency alert messaging system RAVE.
-Employees are encouraged to update and/or add their personal cellphone numbers to RAVE.
+Those attending UT Southern will receive Emergency Notifications, via their campus e-mail.
+Employees and students are encouraged to update and/or add their personal cellphone numbers to RAVE to receive text message notifications.
 Once the incident is over, or the threat no longer exists, an all-clear notification will be disseminated to the community through the means used to issue the Emergency Notification(s).

-How to Sign Up for Emergency Text Messaging:
+Sign Up for Emergency Text Messaging:

 We encourage all employees and students of the campus community to enroll in RAVE.
-To sign up (opt-in) to the emergency text messaging system, the procedure is as follows:
+To sign up for the emergency text messaging system, the procedure is as follows: